Jopacorrea/soundwise-capstone/README.md

 ## Future Implementations

 **Multiple Playlist Transfers:** Allow users to select and transfer multiple playlists at once.

+**Error Handling:** The app notifies users if any songs are unavailable on the target platform.

+**History Tracking:** Users can view past transfer attempts, including success and failure statuses.

 **Transfer from Apple Music to Spotify:** Create the reverse flow to better coverage of users demand.